XCOM 2 Analysis: Soldier Bonds

 Also worth mentioning is that the SoldierSkills config file defines the Bondmate 'buddy radius' as being 6/7/8 tiles at Bond Levels 1/2/3.
 If any of the following hidden effects is functioning and bounded by this Bondmate radius, those are the tile ranges to keep in mind.

 Bond Return Fire: When one member of the Bond is fired on, their Bondmate has a chance to retaliate for free against the attacker.
-This chance is 25% at Bond Level 2 and 40% at Bond Level 3, unless the two soldiers are sufficiently close to each other, in which case those values in which case the chances jump to 50% at Bond Level 2 and 60% at Bond Level 3.
+This chance is 25% at Bond Level 2 and 40% at Bond Level 3, unless the two soldiers are sufficiently close to each other, which case the chances jump to 50% at Bond Level 2 and 60% at Bond Level 3.

 This is the big one I'm quite certain isn't enabled.
 My soldiers don't get shot at very often, certainly, but this ought to have triggered at some point if it actually works.

 I'm okay with it being disabled, mind.
 It would've been kind of irrelevant to 'normal' play, in the sense of 'playing without trying to take advantage of it', given the low odds of triggering, good play minimizing opportunities for the enemy to fire on you, and the fact that the soldier would probably have pretty good odds of missing to boot, and also it would've provided perverse incentives to try to get a soldier shot at for the express purpose of generating additional shots from some other soldier.

 That all would've been kind of awful, and I wouldn't be surprised if that's exactly why it's disabled.

 Bond Will Bonus: Bondmates have 20 additional Will for certain purposes, if both are present.